deviljin112/NodeJS-Jenkins-Task/README.md

 4. Connect to machine with `vagrant ssh`
 5. Develop!

+Side Note: This repo is connected to a Jenkins Automation System which handles marging of `development` branch to `master`.

 ## First Steps

 Ensure that the applications are installed correctly.
 To do this simple open your command prompt / terminal / bash depending on your OS and type in the following command and check if the results are similar to the ones specified below.